Chinese New Year Video

 And that’s what you got.

-I do hope you enjoyed taking this little walk down memory lane with ys, as I surely have.
+I hope you enjoyed taking this little walk down memory lane with ys, as I have.
 And I hope you’re reading this because you are either a Kung Fu fellow (brother or sister) or considering becoming one.

 If you are considering becoming one, reach out!
 We won’t bite.